benonymus/tbj_to_pocket/README.md

 # TbjToPocket

-Small project that accepts [html](https://github.com/gildas-lormeau/SingleFile) content and forwards it to Pocket.
+Small project that accepts [html](https://github.com/gildas-lormeau/SingleFile) content and forwards it to Wallabag (previously Pocket).

 To start your Phoenix server: